All-nighters and Xboxes: in record M&A year printers keep busy

 But hard copies of big bid documents in such large numbers are on their way out.

-"To the extent that we're printing fewer and fewer documents, that's absolutely the prevailing trend," Alex Williams, Director of Corporate Strategy and Development at Merrill Corporation [MRLL.UL], said.
+"To the extent that we're printing fewer and fewer documents, that's absolutely the prevailing trend," Alex Williams, Director of Corporate Strategy and Development at Merrill Corporation, said.

 Merill does financial printing and data rooms, where bidders look into a company's confidential information in order to conduct due diligence.
 Technology has already transformed data rooms - which used to be actual rooms full of files - into encrypted online portals.